 - When you leave the area (and I know I’ve already said this but I’ll say it again), make sure you leave nothing but footprints and take nothing but memories!
 The biggest crime you can do while wild camping, and is the main reason it is becoming illegal.

-- Bury your waste (including the toilet paper).
+- Bury your waste (including the toilet paper, or carry a bag to dispose of it in).
 Don’t leave your business lying around.

-So get out there and enjoy the incredible scenery that Scotland has to offer!
+So get out there and enjoy the incredible scenery that this world has to offer!
 Hopefully with this guide, we can inspire you to explore a bit more and treat this beautiful world with the respect it deserves.

 This article may contain affiliate links that provide us with a small income.
 For more information read our Affiliate page.